 Statistics show that almost 12% of all single shoppers will buy something special for themselves, and nearly 20% of all Valentine’s gifts are for friends and not significant others.

 So make sure you diversify your offering and include products that target all types of shoppers.
 Mugs, wall posters, and funny t-shirts are great products to keep in mind for this specific group of shoppers.

 Don’t forget the haters too.
-As much as 3% of shoppers splash out on ‘anti-Valentine’s’ day products, so if it fits your brand – why not include some funny t-shirts, socks or pillows to appeal to these shoppers too?
+Almost 3% of shoppers splash out on ‘anti-Valentine’s’ day products, so if it fits your brand, why not include some funny t-shirts, custom socks or pillows to appeal to these shoppers too?

-The most popular gifts of the last couple of years include:
+These are the most popular gifts of the past few years

 - Phone cases